axonivy-market/portal/Documentation/PortalDocumentation/source/settings/index.rst

 ..

-.. tip:: To be able to open Admin Settings dialog, user needs to have role
+.. tip:: To be able to open Admin Settings dialog, user needs to have role AXONIVY_PORTAL_ADMIN.
-      AXONIVY_PORTAL_ADMIN .

 Add a new application